gefgu/100-days-of-code/log.md

 - It also features an authentication system using JWT and PassportJS.
 No users can only read.
 No-admin Users can create and delete their own comments.
 Admins can do all operations.

 **Link(s) to work**:

+### Day 42: July 20th, 2022

+**Today's Progress**:

+- Did most of the front-end of reader page of my blog project.
+Inspired by the Atilla theme.
+Didn't integrate the with the API yet.
+Using styled components was hard at first, but I really like it now.

+**Thoughts**:

+**Link(s) to work**: